Five ways to make a difference for God at school

 1. Learn people’s names

 Our names are the word we long to hear most.
 It indicates intimacy, friendship, and being known.
 Learn people’s names and use them as often as possible.
 Seek out hidden people like maintenance workers.
 Welcome outcasts, new students, and quiet peers with personal greetings.
 Use their name in the hallways no less than you would your closest friends.
+This is a small step to take to show people you care about them, and will help you build relationships for Jesus' sake.

 2. Thank your teachers and pray for them